partialtable/photos-carousel-service/README.md

-        id int not null auto_increment, -- id specific to each photo photoUrl url not null, -- individual photos photoDescription text not null UNIQUE, -- photo name/description categoryId int [][], -- link to categoryId table PRIMARY KEY (id)
+        id int not null auto_increment, -- id specific to each photo photoUrl url not null, -- individual photos photoDescription text not null UNIQUE, -- photo name/description user text [][], -- array with id, full name, username, and avatar in each nested array categoryId int [][], -- link to categoryId table PRIMARY KEY (id)
       );"